rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 generic, add it to jeweler.
 You may make a lot of people happy.

 ## More on meta-programming

+Thanks to Ruby meta-programming we do not have to change jeweler.
+With another computer language, we would have cloned jeweler and modified the source code for our purposes.
+This would imply a fork of the code base - and the projects would have diverged irrevocably.
+As it stands, we can build on the existing jeweler project.
+Some 'brittleness' may exist, as explained above, but in general we should normally be able to continue adapting our code base to that of jeweler.

 The Pragmatic programmers book on [Ruby metaprogramming](http://www.amazon.com/Metaprogramming-Ruby-Program-Like-Pros/dp/1934356476/ref=cm_cr_pr_product_top) is recommended reading.